thiago-a-souza/MongoDB/07-Aggregation.md

 { "title" : "Elf ll", "year" : 2016 }
 ```

-- **$group**: allows grouping documents by one or more keys defined by the *_id* field.
+- **$group**: allows grouping documents by a single or compound keys defined by the *_id* field.
 As a result, the *_id* field is mandatory.
 All other fields must be accumulators.
 This stage also has a 100 Mb limit, and throws an error when it is exceeded.
 Because one stage can be used by the next stage, it's possible to create a double grouping.

 ```
 > db.movies.aggregate([